 Specialties and Clinical Interests:

-General microneurosurgery, vascular neurosurgery, stereotactic radiosurgery, multimodality treatment of malignant and benign brain tumors, surgical treatment of headaches, trigeminal neuralgia and chronic pain syndrome.
+General microneurosurgery, minimally invasive and complex spine surgery, stereotactic radiosurgery, multimodality treatment of malignant and benign brain tumors, trigeminal neuralgia and chronic pain syndromes.
 Specializing in a comprehensive approach to minimally invasive treatment of neck and back problems.

 The University of California Los Angeles